bad-logic/learning-java/docs/class/17 Dynamic Binding vs Static Binding.md

 //        Test t = new Test();
         Super t = new Test();
         /*
-            Variable Access Does Not Use Dynamic Binding.
+            Variable Access do not use Dynamic Binding.
-            Access of variables does not use
-            dynamic binding.
-The variable value
-            is associated with the static type at compile time
+            The variable value is associated with the static type at compile time
          */
         System.out.println(t.x);